 Each of these two games starts with two random moves depending on a fixed probability p.
-Depending on the results of these two moves the game terminates or continues by playing subgame of pure skill: a chess endgame king-rook-king (left game), respective a match of Go with komi 6½ (right game, a draw is not possible).
+Depending on the results of these two moves the game terminates (probability for this: 1 – p) or continues by playing a subgame of pure skill (probability for this: p): a chess endgame king-rook-king (left game), respective a match of Go with komi 6½ (right game, a draw is not possible).

 In the case of p = 0 both games are equal.
 The game is a pure game of chance.